HISTOLOGY

 More...

-There are four basic tissue types including Epithelium, Connective Tissue, Nervous Tissue, and Muscle.
-Each type contains subtypes that may look different but share similar characteristics.
-Epithelium tissue is the thin tissue forming the outer layer of a body’s surface including skin and internal hollow structures
+There are four basic tissue types including Epithelial, Connective, Nervous and Muscle.
+Each type contains subtypes that look different but share similar characteristics.

 show less